abdujs/abdujs/README.md

 <h3 style="font-size: 20px;">Web developer with a strong background in creating responsive and user-friendly websites.
-Skilled in modern frameworks and technologies, with expertise in API integration.
-Passionate about exploring new tools and enhancing development processes.Commitment to delivering high-quality web solutions.</h3>
+Skilled in modern frameworks and technologies, with expertise in API integration and ommitment to delivering high-quality web solutions.</h3>

 ### 💻 Languages and Tools I code with:
 [![Next.js Badge](https://img.shields.io/badge/next.js-000000?style=for-the-badge&logo=nextdotjs&logoColor=white)](#)